natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 rigidBody.MovePosition(nextPosition);
 ```

-It is a little bit unclean to do the above and mess with rigidBody's position instead of giving complete control to Physics engine (since it's a `dynamic` Rigidbody2D), so perhaps you can think of a better way to handle this, i.e: give the Mushroom an initial impulse Force to the left or to the right (zero linear friction set), and then flip the x-value of the velocity when it hits the other obstacles like the Pipe.
+It is a bit *unclean* to do the above and mess with rigidBody's position **instead of giving complete control to Physics engine** (since it's a `dynamic` Rigidbody2D), so perhaps you can think of a **better** way to handle this, i.e: give the Mushroom an initial impulse Force to the left or to the right (zero linear friction set), and then flip the x-value of the velocity when it hits the other obstacles like the Pipe.

 > Note: although not written, it is explicit for you to **declare** `rigidBody` as `this` mushroom's rigidBody and instantiate it at the `Start` method using `GetComponent<Rigidbody2D>()` as usual.